How does it work?

 How often do I need a Thermogram?

-A yearly Thermogram is recommended to create a baseline profile for optimal breast health monitoring, unless images dictate the need for more frequent monitoring.
+A yearly Thermogram is recommended, unless images dictate the need for more frequent monitoring.

 When should I get my first Thermogram?